Found the best spot for your dream home? Truliant land loans are a great match!

 When you're considering purchasing land, it is important to find a lender that works with you to get you the funds you need.
 With loan amount options available between $5,000 and $200,000, we have an option to meet the size of your project.

-Truliant can finance up to 80% of your land's purchase price or value, whichever is less, in a subdivision — and up to 70% for raw land.
+Truliant can finance up to 80% of your land's purchase price or value, whichever is less, in a subdivision — and up to 70% for financing raw land.

 You will have to have a professional survey performed to establish the boundaries.
 Having a surveyor give you a written summary of his or her findings in addition to marking the boundaries of the property will enable you to provide the credit union with accurate information.

-You'll also want to check local zoning guidelines to ensure that you're planned use of the property doesn't violate any zoning regulations.
+You'll also want to check local zoning guidelines to ensure that your planned use of the property doesn't violate any zoning regulations.
 For instance, you don't want to start the application process for a commercial project in an area that is zoned as residential.

 It's also a good idea to know if the property has access to utilities.
 If not, you should contact utility companies to get an estimate on how much it will cost to make the land usable.